orellazri/website/content/posts/2025-12-13-migrating-from-raindrop-to-linkding.md

 tags=["self-hosting", "ai"]
 +++

 I recently decided to migrate my bookmarks from Raindrop.io to [Linkding](https://github.com/sissbruecker/linkding), a self-hosted bookmark manager.
 I rather own my bookmarks' data instead of using a third-party service for this simple use-case.

 While Linkding has a built-in HTML import feature, it doesn't preserve the folder structure from Raindrop so all bookmarks end up unorganized.
-It doesn't help that Raindrop uses a folder structure, while Linkding uses a tag-based system (with a nifty feature called "Bundles" on top of that).
+It also doesn't help that Raindrop uses a folder structure, while Linkding uses a tag-based system (with a nifty feature called "Bundles" on top of that).

 ## Let's ask AI to automate this for us!

-I spun up a local intance of Linkding (See [Linkding#Using Docker](https://linkding.link/installation/#using-docker)), mounted the data directory so I have access to the SQLite database files, navigated into it and fired up Claude Code.
+I spun up a local intance of Linkding (See [Linkding#Using Docker](https://linkding.link/installation/#using-docker)), mounted the data directory so I could have access to the SQLite database files, navigated into it and fired up Claude Code.

 I had to give Claude Code all the necessary context so that it could successfully finish the task.
 I asked it to: